the alamo logo

 A visitor enjoying his visit to the Alamo Church.

 Experience the iconic Alamo Church.
 Established as a mission, it later became a military stronghold for Texas Independence.
 Entering Alamo Church is always free.
-To provide a convenient experience, visitors will need to reserve a free ticket to enter the church.
-Afterwards, visitors are free to explore the rest of the grounds as long as they like.
+To help preserve the historic site, visitors will need to reserve their free ticket to enter the Church ahead of their visit.

 Living historians showing a cannon to two young girls